priya0318/PartsPerMillion/Audience Profile/AudienceProfile.md

 #### Stakeholders

-Jean Lafitte National Historical Park and Preserve is governed by National Park Service and they partner with many other volunteer and non-profit organizations across the nation to work on the events and projects.
+Jean Lafitte National Historical Park and Preserve is governed by National Park Service which is the bureau of the U.S Department of Interior and they partner with many other volunteer and non-profit organizations across the nation to work on the events and projects.
 They also work with many communities and local governments for the fundings and other work forces.

-#### Culture
+## Organizational Culture

 Jean Lafitte National Historical Park and Preserve have six sites located in south Louisiana is the treasure of that region with more cultural and historical values.
 The park offers special activities and other fun related events called “Junior Ranger” for kids and to encourage them they provide badges.
 They also offer field trips through the environmental education center and also conducts special programs to the citizens.
 The park also serves the scouting programs to keep the citizens more energetic.
 They do encourage and train citizens to volunteer for the activities and help them to collect data for the park about the organisms and the plants in there.